Packages Dependencies

 Two Ways of Text Vectorization#

-• Texts to Sequences: This process involves converting textual data into numerical representations suitable for processing in deep learning models.
+• Texts to Sequences (Embeddings): This process involves converting textual data into numerical representations suitable for processing in deep learning models.

 • Tokenization: The first step is tokenization, where each text is split into individual words or tokens.
 For example, the sentence “The quick brown fox” would be tokenized into [“The”, “quick”, “brown”, “fox”].